achau7704/smoothie_self-improvement/README.md

 ## Reproducing the paper

-### Datasets
+### Single-task datasets
-`dataset_configs` contains the configuration files for the datasets used in the paper.

-For single task datasets, each configuration file contains the following fields:
+`dataset_configs` contains the configuration files for all single-task datasets.
+Each configuration file contains the following fields:

 ```yaml
 # Name of the dataset